Water Backup or Flood Insurance

 - If you opt for flood insurance, this covers direct physical losses from floods and losses resulting from flood-related erosion due to waves or currents of water that is brought by a serious storm, flash flood, and abnormal tide surge or in any same situation that results in flooding.

-- Also, take note that insurance coverage for the house’s structure and valuables inside the home should be separately purchased.
+- Also, take note that you need to buy insurance coverage separately for the house’s structure and valuables inside the home.
 Buildings are usually covered for replacement cost.
 However, coverage for the property is only available on an actual cash value basis only.

 Do I need flood insurance?